 When in doubt, start with Sonnet.
 You can always switch the model mid conversation to Opus if you need more depth.

-A few ways you can use Org Preferences to manage consumption and usage patterns:
+A few ways you can use organization instructions to manage consumption and usage patterns:

 Nudge-against token-intensive output formats.
 If you've noticed proliferation of a particular artifact type (e.g., HTML dashboards being shared in cross-functional threads where a simpler format would do), you can instruct Claude to confirm with the user before generating one.
 This adds a lightweight check without removing the capability entirely.